PhD

 - Application for Admission with $50 non-refundable application fee.

-- If International: upload copies of all college- or university-level transcripts or mark sheets (records of courses and marks earned), with certificates, diplomas, and degrees plus certified English translations.
+If International: Uploads must include all college- or university-level transcripts or mark sheets (records of courses and marks earned), with certificates, diplomas, and degrees plus certified English translations.

-* Official documents are required from all students who are admitted and enroll.
+After admission: Official documents are required from all students who are admitted and enroll.
 Photocopies of certified records are not acceptable.
 International students enrolled in other U.S. institutions may have certified copies of all foreign records sent directly to the Office of Graduate Studies by their current school’s registrar office.

-- If the student’s native language is not English, verification of English proficiency is required.
+- If applicant’s native language is not English, verification of English proficiency

-* When sending TOEFL scores, our institution code is 6877 and a department code is not needed
+When sending TOEFL scores, our institution code is 6877 and a department code is not needed.

 - If applicant is not a US citizen and expects an F or J visa: financial information.